duonl/synthpop-py/docs/source/developer/randomness.md

 # Using randomness in this package

-This package enforces strict requirements on randomness to ensure both reproducibility (deterministic outputs given a seed) and statistical validaty (independent, high-quality random streams).
+This package enforces strict requirements on randomness to ensure both reproducibility (deterministic outputs given a seed) and statistical validaty (high-quality, reproducible random streams).
 These requirements are defined in the [functional descriptions](../functional%20descriptions/reproducibility.md) and are consistent with guidance from the
-[scikit-learn's](https://scikit-learn.org/stable/developers/develop.html#random-numbers) standards for random numbers and [NumPy's](https://numpy.org/doc/stable/reference/random/generator.html) guidelines that has [additional recommendations](https://numpy.org/doc/stable/reference/random/bit_generators/index.html#seeding-and-entropy).
+[scikit-learn's](https://scikit-learn.org/stable/developers/develop.html#random-numbers) standards for random numbers and aligned with [NumPy's](https://numpy.org/doc/stable/reference/random/generator.html) Generator API and [seeding recommendations](https://numpy.org/doc/stable/reference/random/bit_generators/index.html#seeding-and-entropy), with a focus on deterministic reproducibility.

 ## Background: NumPy vs. scikitlearn
 There is a mismatch between ecosystem conventions: